The best way to get more Twitter followers

 My Twitter journey

 Right from the start, I connected my blog with Twitter so that whenever I published an article, it would be published on Twitter as well.
-Since I didn’t know anything about Twitter, I decided to hang out a little bit on it and see how it’s like.
+Since I didn’t know anything about Twitter, I decided to hang out a little bit on it and see what it was like.
 To my surprise, I realized that this platform was actually pretty awesome.

-Fast forward 7 years later, my Twitter audience grew to 25,000 followers, which is definitely beyond my wildest expectations.
+Fast forward eight years later, my Twitter audience grew to 70,000 followers, which is definitely beyond my wildest expectations.

 As you’ll see, this article is not going to teach you how to get thousands of followers overnight.
 Instead, it will provide a list of tips you can use to build a vibrant community of people that share the same interests.